Yarn Types : What Type of Yarn Suits Your Needs

 - Boasts a lot of elasticity, so you can create less rigid projects like scarves or blankets with ease (great for beginners!)

-- Yarn made from this material usually are light and quick to dry
+- Yarn made from this material is light and quick to dry

 - It’s not recommended that you use wool yarn if you’re allergic!